Introduction – Ultralight Base Layers

 Always a divisive topic, I will try to clear up the issue of the “base layer.”
 A base layer by definition is the layer closest to your skin.
 Usually, base layers are long underwear.
 This article will cover the best ways to choose and use ultralight base layers.

-Layering, understanding the functions of a base layer, how a body loses heat, what to do when you want to stay warm, base layer fibers and fabrics, and whether longer fibers are better in colder weather are all key concepts to understanding the base layer as a whole and we will explore these concepts in this article.
+Layering, understanding the functions of a base layer, how a body loses heat, what to do when you want to stay warm, base layer fibers and fabrics, and whether longer fibers are better in colder weather are all key concepts to understanding the base layer as a whole and I will explore these concepts in this article.

 But first we begin with a story…

 Summer days in the tundra mountains of northern Scandinavia are seldom unbearably hot.
 So I was pushing things a bit, hiking the trail from Kebnekaise towards Nikkaluokta, wearing only shorts.
 In fact, I had to keep up a goodly pace in order not to get chilled.
 Luckily I was able to hike pretty fast.
 I was only half a day from trailhead after a three-week hike through the mountains of Lapland with a light pack containing almost no food.